chiangyaw/pc-cspm-training/15-IaCSecurity.md

-# Prisma Cloud Hands on Lab - Secure The Infrastructure
+# Prisma Cloud Hands on Lab - Secure The Source
 ## IAC Security
 As more and more enterprise users starting to adopt Infrastructure as Code (IaC), such as Terraform, which enables engineers to version control, deploy, and improve cloud infrastructure while leveraging DevOps processes.
 This also presents an opportunity to proactively improve the posture of cloud infrastructure and reduce the burden on security and operations teams.